 His appearance on the West Ham teamsheet was the ideal prelude to the FIFA Under-17 World Cup, kicking off a month later.

-Tombides looked every bit the star, as Australia went pound for pound with Brazilian team featuring Marquinhos (PSG, 47 senior caps) and Emerson (Chelsea) and a Denmark side that included Pierre-Emile Hojbjerg (Tottenham) and Yussuf Poulsen (RB Leipzig).
+Tombides looked every bit the star, as Australia went pound for pound with a Brazilian team featuring Marquinhos and Emerson, and a Denmark side that included Pierre-Emile Hojbjerg and Yussuf Poulsen.

-The Joeys lost in the Round of 16, Tombides finished with one goal (the winner against Ivory Coast), where he pulled out his shinpad with a birthday message for mum.
+Australia lost in the round of 16 and Tombides finished with one goal (the winner against Ivory Coast), where he pulled out his shinpad with a birthday message for mum.

 The Joeys’ 2011 World Cup coach Jan Versleijen said Tombides was a special footballer.

-“But if you compare, I’d say he was more a type like (Zlatan) Ibrahimovic.
+He said: “If you compare, I’d say he was like (Zlatan) Ibrahimovic.
 The same style, and also a bit in his attitude, in a positive way.

 “Very self-confident.
 I will not say arrogant, but positive arrogant.
 That kind of quality you need to be a striker.
 He may have failed on three actions, but doesn’t matter, the fourth time he’d succeed.